-Information on Face Lift in Seattle Washington
+Information on Face Lift Surgery

 The facelift operation is performed to turn back the hands of time and has been refined in such a manner now that it has become an art form.
 A comprehensive face/ neck lift is a surgical procedure to treat facial and neck skin laxity, sagging and jowling.
 The primary goal is to lift the jowls and clean up the neck, which are the first signs of showing a person’s age.
 The procedure is performed on both men and women and involves removing fat in the neck, both above and below the platysma muscle.
 The platysma muscle, the front portion of the neck and the back portion of the neck behind the ears are tightened.
 The SMAS (which stands for the “superficial musculoaponeurotic system”) located along the cheekbone area, is also tightened.
 It is important that tightening of the facial muscles is performed so as not to place any tension on the skin.
 The reason that this is done is so there is not noticeable pulling or tightening of the skin, which will give a wind-tunneled or pulled look.

 The most common age for a face/neck lift candidate is late 40s, 50s and 60s.
 The surgery can also be performed on folks in their 70s and 80s, however a limiting factor can be skin tone – if loose, a face / neck lift results may not last as long.
 The facelift will correct the appearance of sagging of the cheek and midface area.
 The procedure tightens muscle tone in the neck and facial area including the jowls, and it will tighten loose skin in the face and neck area, as well as also removing fatty deposits underneath the neck with liposuction.
 Liposuction is not performed in the face, only the neck area.
 The appearance of a double chin is also reduced.